 But that doesn't mean that Textmagic isn't functional or powerful.
 You can send messages from Textmagic's number so replies go to the API, web app, or your email; or from your own mobile number so replies go directly to your phone.
 You can build contact lists by importing an Excel spreadsheet or CSV file, manually entering them in the Contacts tab of the app, saving the number of anyone who texts you, or using a click-to-text form on your website.

 In the Scheduled tab, you can schedule messages, for example, to send out a Friday Specials text every week.
-You can also set up templates in the Templates tab to make it faster to send recurring messages—like appointment confirmations—and automate responses to customer texts.
+You can also set up templates in the Templates tab to quickly send recurring messages—like appointment confirmations—and automate responses to customer texts.
 And of course, you can quickly and easily send customers a text from the web or the iOS and Android apps.

-Really, Textmagic hits that sweet spot of being both a joy to use and powerful enough for almost anything a small business needs.
+Really, Textmagic hits that sweet spot of being both a joy to use and powerful enough for almost any SMS marketing use case.
 And even better, text credits are entirely pay-as-you-go, so you're not locked into an expensive ongoing contract.
 You prepay for credit, pay $10/month for a virtual number, and then just send texts—which start at $0.049—as much or as little as you need.
 You can pay less per text if you're willing to sign up for a monthly subscription, though, meaning there's flexibility for scaling.

 Textmagic price: Pay-as-you-go starts at $0.049/text sent; dedicated virtual numbers from $10/month.